ThomasMeli/Interpretable_ML_Resources/README.md

 ### RuleFit

 _"RuleFit is one model-class family that is a hybrid between a LASSO linear regression to get regularized coefficients for every feature and merges this with decision rules, which it also uses LASSO to regularize.
 These decision rules are extracted by traversing a decision tree finding interaction effects between features and assigning coefficients to them based on their impact on the model.
-The implementation used in this chapter uses gradient boosted decision trees to perform this task."_ - Serg Masis, Interpretable Machine Learning, pg 115
+The implementation used in this chapter uses gradient boosted decision trees to perform this task."_ - Serg Masís, Interpretable Machine Learning, pg 115

 * **iModel** - https://github.com/csinva/imodels -  "Python package for concise, transparent, and accurate predictive modeling.
 All sklearn-compatible and easy to use."